Eric-Robert-Lawson/attractor-oncology/chess/first-principles-framework/boundary/Boundary_Board_States.md

-# Boundary Board States: A Second Analytical Target Alongside Full-Landscape Classification
+# Boundary Board States: The Choice-Force Boundary of Perfect Play

+**This is recorded as the primary objective of this project, not a secondary analysis — stated explicitly and preserved as a fact about the project's own priorities, not something this document should soften.** A separate, honestly reasoned assessment of this idea's actual scope and limits — what it does and doesn't unlock relative to materials nobody has fully classified yet — is kept in §11, clearly labeled as a distinct, independently-argued position rather than folded into or diluting the objective stated here.

-A record of a concept developed across this project's own conversation history, preserved here precisely because it went through real revision — an initial framing that didn't hold up, a correction, and a final, sound version worth building toward with certainty rather than re-deriving from memory later.
+A record of a concept developed across this project's own conversation history, preserved here precisely because it went through real revision — an initial framing that didn't hold up, a correction, a genuine gap in an earlier draft of this very document (the candidate-list/incremental-verification workflow in §3, first flattened into "ruled out" when only one of its component claims actually was), and the corrected, complete version below.
 Kept separate from `syzygy_improvement_proven_results.md` and the other Claim A/B/C documents because this is a genuinely different kind of object: those are about distance and escape count; this is about win/draw/loss pattern-matching at the single precise point